ChristofSchwarz/qs_log4net_appender/smtp1/README.md

 # SMTP example 1

 Download <a href="https://raw.githubusercontent.com/ChristofSchwarz/qs_log4net_appender/master/smtp1/LocalLogConfig.xml">here</a>
+and save it into folder C:\ProgramData\Qlik\Sense\Scheduler of your Sense Server node.

-This SMTP appender settings assume that you have multiple groups of recipients for different apps
+This SMTP appender config assume that you have **multiple groups of recipients for different apps**.

 To accomplish this, there are sections with "whitelists" of filter settings, and one with the rest ("blacklist").